Top of the page

 Kidney stones are small "pebbles" that form in your kidneys.
 They're made of salts and minerals in the urine.

 Stones may not cause a problem as long as they stay in the kidneys.
 But they can cause sudden, severe pain.
-Pain is most likely when the stones travel from the kidneys to the bladder.
+Pain is most likely when the stones travel through the ureters (the tubes that carry urine from the kidneys to the bladder).
 Kidney stones can cause bloody urine.

 Kidney stones often run in families.
 You are more likely to get them if you don't drink enough fluids, mainly water.
-Certain foods and drinks and some dietary supplements may also increase your risk for kidney stones if you consume too much of them.
+Certain foods and drinks and some natural health products may also increase your risk for kidney stones if you consume too much of them.